 In Slumdog Millionaire, Jamal sees that his love interest has met him at the train station like promised and happily yells out "Latika!
 Latika!"
 This soon changes to a horrified "LATIKAAA!" when he looks behind her and sees his brother racing after her to drag her back to the gang leader she was trying to escape from.

 In the trailers, the lead character Sam Witwicky shouts the name of the Autobot leader.
 OPTIMUS!

-In the final battle, Optimus Prime arrives in the city and confronts Megatron who had just killed Jazz.
-Optimus seemed rather angry to see Megatron alive and well, and the fact he was holding the corpse of one of his friends didn't help, whereas Megatron seemed almost happy to see the former.
+In the final battle, Optimus Prime arrives in the city and confronts Megatron, who had just killed Jazz.
+Optimus seems rather angry to see Megatron alive and well, and the fact he is holding the corpse of one of Optimus's friends doesn't help, whereas Megatron seems almost happy to see his rival.
 They haven't seen each other in over 10,000 years.
 Their first words to each other?

 Parody examples might be ripped-off from Wuthering Heights's "HEATHCLIFF!"
 "CATHERINE!" exchange, which didn't happen at all in the book, but it was an effective way of translating their crazy love into a visual medium.